GoogleCloudPlatform/ai-infra-cluster-provisioning/samples/gke-beta/a3_multiNIC_network/README.md

 The `gke-beta` cluster type uses gcloud commands to create GKE clusters so many of the terraform cluster management capabilities are reduced or absent in this option.
-This is only an experimental workaround for create GKE cluster to use A3 machines with multi-NIC network.
+This is only an experimental workaround for creation of GKE clusters with A3 machines with multi-NIC network.

 This provides a sample for creating a AI cluster using